 Like pull an 8,500 lb. trailer, for instance.
 That’s the Nissan’s rated maximum capability.

-The Ford can pull more (also the Tahoe) but it’s worth a mention that the Nissan’s max tow rating is the same for both 2WD and 4WD models.
+The Ford annd Chevy can pull more but it’s worth a mention that the Nissan’s max tow rating is the same for both 2WD and 4WD models.
 The Tahoe’s max tow rating (8,600 lbs.) is only with 2WD; the 4WD version’s rating slips to 8,400 lbs. – 100 lbs. less than the 2WD or 4WD Armada’s.

 The Ford’s max tow rating (9,200 lbs.) is the same whether you choose 2WD or 4WD, but goes down slightly to 9,100 lbs. if you choose the long-wheelbase EL version.

-Behind the brawny 5.6 liter V8 is a new seven-speed automatic (the Ford and Chevy still use six-speeds) and in addition to the extra gear, the Nissan’s automatic features rev-matching downshifts, an unusual (and cool) thing to find in a burly SUV.
+Behind the brawny 5.6 liter V8 is a seven-speed automatic (the Ford gets a ten-speed for 2018) with racy rev-matching downshifts similar to what you’d get in Nissan’s 370Z sports car.
+This is an unusual – and unusually cool – thing to find in a burly SUV.

-So – try as you might – you can’t get the rear wheels to slip.
+So you can’t get the rear wheels to slip.